prakritj/ds105_wallstreetbets/index.md

 ### Obtaining Data

 We opted to use Python to obtain and analyse data, and used [PRAW](https://praw.readthedocs.io/en/stable/), a wrapper for the reddit API, to get our data from Reddit.
-Being an API wrapper, it is very straightforward to use compared to dealing with the API mannually, featuring many quality-of-life features such as seeting a request limit of 60 per minute.
+Being an API wrapper, it is very straightforward to use compared to dealing with the API mannually, featuring many quality-of-life features such as automatically setting a request limit of 60 per minute.
 Furthermore, the documentation is elaborate and well-written, and the wrapper stores post and comment data in objects with attributes.
-This made it very easy to store our data in Pandas Dataframes, a 2-D tabular data structure, to organise and iterate over them.
 This is far superior compared to just using the API raw where data is returned in a JSON format which is extremely messy and unncessarily difficult to deal with.

+After this, we were able to easily store our data in Pandas Dataframes, a 2-D tabular data structure faster and more efficent than Python's default lists, dictionaries and arrays, to organise and iterate over them.

 *need to expand on this* Done? -William